alsosprachben/mnvkd/README.md

 }
 ```

 The `VK_PROC_YIELD` state tells the execution loop to place the thread back in `VK_PROC_RUN` state, ready to be enqueued in the run queue.
+This is actually how `vk_pause()` is implemented, which is part of how `vk_call()` is implemented.
+This demonstrates how being able to nest with __COUNTER__ enables a clean, higher-level interface that is more thread-like, and easy to extend.

 ### Execution API
 `vk_thread_exec.h`: